-- align executive compensation with our business objectives and corporate performance; - attract and retain executive officers who contribute to our company's long-term success; - · reward and motivate executive officers who contribute to our operating and financial performance; and - link executive officer compensation and stockholder interests through the grant of long-term incentives via stock options.
+- · align executive compensation with our business objectives and corporate performance; - attract and retain executive officers who contribute to our company's long-term success; - · reward and motivate executive officers who contribute to our operating and financial performance; and link executive officer compensation and stockholder interests through the grant of long-term incentives via stock options.

-Our Compensation Committee believes that our compensation programs should include short-term and long-term components, including cash and equitybased compensation, and should reward performance as measured against established goals.
+Our Compensation Committee believes that our compensation programs should include short-term and long-term components, including cash and equity-based compensation, and should reward performance as measured against established goals.
 Our Compensation Committee has discussed the concept of risk as it relates to the forms and amounts of compensation at ACADIA and does not believe that our compensation arrangements encourage excessive or inappropriate risk taking.
 The Compensation Committee evaluates both performance and compensation to make sure that the compensation provided to executives remains competitive relative to compensation paid by companies of similar size and stage of development operating in the biotechnology industry, taking into account our relative performance and our own strategic goals.
 Our Compensation Committee considers the total current and potential long-term compensation of each of our executive officers in establishing each element of compensation, but views each element as related but distinct.

 Our Compensation Committee reviews and recommends to the full Board of Directors on an annual basis the compensation to be paid to our Chief Executive Officer and other executive officers.
 As part of this process, historically we have conducted benchmarking of the aggregate level of our executive compensation, as well as the mix of elements used to compensate our executive officers.
 In addition, our Compensation Committee has historically taken into account publicly available data relating to the compensation practices and policies of other companies within and outside our industry.
 In particular, the Compensation Committee has from time to time, as it sees fit, engaged external compensation consultants to review and provide benchmarking information used to establish cash and equity compensation and related policies.
 While benchmarking may not always be appropriate as a stand-alone tool for setting compensation due to the aspects of our business and strategic objectives that may be unique to us, the Compensation Committee generally believes that gathering this information is an important part of our compensation-related decision-making process.
-For the compensation decisions for the year-ended December 31, 2009, because management was not recommending any bonuses or merit-based salary increases for executive management, and the Compensation Committee did not make an alternate recommendation, the Compensation Committee did not engage an external compensation consulting firm for benchmarking information.
+For the compensation decisions for the year-ended December 31, 2012, the Compensation Committee did not engage an external compensation consulting firm for benchmarking information, because no salary changes were recommended by management for 2012, option grants were maintained at the same level as the prior year, and the cash bonuses that were paid in December were tied to performance of the Company against corporate goals approved by the Board, including highly successful results of the pivotal Phase III -020 study with pimavanserin and completion of financings and related objectives, which exceeded established targets.